marcinkuzminski/rhodecode/docs/api/api.rst

 get_repo
 --------

 Gets an existing repository by it's name or repository_id.
+Members will return either users_group or user associated to that repository.
 This command can be executed only using api_key belonging to user with admin rights.